Jo Jeeta Wohi Super Star 2: Participants

 Rajdeep Chatterjee from Jamshedpur has been learning music from the age of two.
 He enjoys classical music and can play the tabla.
 His moment of pride was when he performed and shared the stage with music directors Shankar-Ehsaan-Loy.
 Rajdeep has participated in various competitions and even won the title of the Jharkhand Idol.

 Judges

 Shaan

 What do the songs, chaand sifarish jo karta hamari... jab se tere naina... and musu musu hasi... have in common?
-It's the lilting voice of Shaan!
+It is the lilting voice of Shaan!
 Son of music composer, late Manas Mukherjee and brother to pop singer Sagarika, music runs in his blood.
 He began his journey in the music industry with ad-jingles at a very early age and has emerged as one of the most popular singers in recent times.

 Shantanu Moitra

 An innovative music director, Shantanu Moitra is known for his experimental yet melodious compositions.
 He started his career as a client servicing executive at an ad agency while music remained a hobby.
 His ad jingles were an instant success and this paved his way to become a music director.
 Some of his excellent music scores were in collaboration with Shubha Mudgal for albums like Ab ke Sawan, Mann ke Manjeere etc.